seespotruminate/horror/README.md

+# Qwen3.8 (unsloth/Qwen3.8-27B-NVFP4) test

+A test ran using the nvfp4 quant from unsloth and via vllm.
+Other this this line and the prior line, I didn't write any of this shit.
+This is just an example of some output.

 # VANE HOUSE

 A single-file horror metroidvania / investigative game.
 Open `vane-house.html` in any modern browser.
 No build step, no dependencies — canvas + procedural WebAudio.